 - Mike Bethge was recognized for his work developing hazardous materials planning and response practices.

-The North American Environmental Employee Excellence Award, presented by the Association of American Railroads, honors the industry's top environmental professional.
+The North American Environmental Employee Excellence Award, presented by the Association of American Railroads (AAR), honors the industry's top environmental professional.
 The following CSX employees have received this award:

-- Paul Kurzanski's accomplishments include the successful management of approximately 125 environmental remediation projects in 6 states (Illinois, Indiana, entucky, Michigan, New York and Ohio) and the development and implementation of CSXT's Environmental Leased Property Review and Lab Management programs.
-Kurzanski also is the author of 19 key Environmental Management System documents covering programs, processes and instructions.
+- Paul Kurzanski was recognized for successful management of approximately 125 environmental remediation projects in 6 states (Illinois, Indiana, Kentucky, Michigan, New York and Ohio) and the development and implementation of CSXT's Environmental Leased Property Review and Lab Management programs.
+Kurzanski also authored 19 key Environmental Management System documents covering programs, processes and instructions.
 These written standards are essential to CSXT's management of environmental programs.

 - Keith Brinker was recognized for his many environmental achievements over his 28-year railroading career.
 Among his accomplishments, Brinker established CSXT's first Environmental Operations Department and organized CSXT's internal Environmental Crimes Unit (ECU), which ensures compliance with government and company regulations.